starburstgem/starburst/README.md

 ## Roadmap

-* Installation script to reduce steps
+* Installation
-* Administrative interface for adding and editing announcements
+** Installation script to reduce steps
-* Target annoucements with operators other than `=` (ex. users created after a certain date)
+* Admin
-* Easy way to get an archive of messages for a particular user
+** Administrative interface for adding and editing announcements ** Target annoucements with operators other than `=` (ex. users created after a certain date) ** Stats on how many messages are unread, read, and dismissed
-* Convenience methods to see which messages a particular user has and hasn't read
+* User
-* Stats on how many messages are unread, read, and dismissed
+** Archive of messages delivered to a particular user

 Please add suggestions to the Issues tab in GitHub.